Hassle-Free Business Insurance

 Why would you ever need a loss run report?

-When you ask an insurer for an insurance quote, it will usually request anywhere from three to five years of loss run history in order to decide whether to insure you and at what cost (premium).
+When you ask an insurer for an insurance quote, it will usually request anywhere from three to five years of claims history in order to decide whether to insure you and at what cost (premium).

 What does a loss run report contain?

-A loss run report provides a full picture of how you used your business insurance during the current and prior policy periods.
+A loss run report provides a full picture of how you used your business insurance during the current and prior policy terms.
 Information provided includes:

 • The insured’s name (either your name or that of your business)